 4. How do you ask for matching gifts from donors?

-If you want to increase your nonprofit’s matching gift revenue, there are two main things you need to do:
+To increase your nonprofit’s matching gift revenue, there are two main things you need to do:

-- Raise awareness of matching gift programs among your donors.
+• Raise awareness of matching gift programs among your donors.

-- Provide easy ways for donors to check their eligibility.
+• Provide easy ways for donors to check their eligibility.

 84% of donors say they’re more likely to donate if a match is offered.
-The benefits of these programs are already very clear to donors, so you just need to focus on making sure they’re aware of them in the first place.
+The benefits of these programs are already clear to donors, so you just need to focus on making sure they’re aware of them in the first place.

+So how do you promote matching gifts?
 Think of ways to incorporate matching gifts into different areas of your nonprofit’s strategy, from your fundraising efforts to your marketing plan.

 Let’s take a look at some smart ways to bring matching gifts to the forefront of your nonprofit’s operations: